 - Be abusive toward their future partners or children

-A fascinating theory published in Time Magazine conducted by the University of California-Davis proposes that kids bully to climb the popularity food chain at school.
-“What [researchers] found was that only one-third of the students engaged in any bullying at all–physical force, taunts or gossip-spreading–but those who were moving up the school popularity chain bullied more as they went higher.
-Only when kids reached the very top 2% of the school’s social hierarchy or fell into the bottom 2% did their behavior change; these kids were the least aggressive.
+Another hypothesis published in Time Magazine proposes that kids bully to climb the social ladder at school.
+“What [researchers] found was that only one-third of the students engaged in any bullying at all–physical force, taunts, or gossip-spreading–but those who were moving up the school popularity chain bullied more as they went higher.
+It was only when kids reached the very top 2% of the school’s social hierarchy or fell into the bottom 2% that their behavior changed; these kids were the least aggressive.”

-Another theory on why kids bully is that it’s an easier way to solve problems.
+Another proposition on why kids bully is that it’s an easier way to solve problems.
 Rather than learning to manage their emotions and work out differences with a classmate, they bully.
-The bully has not developed proper social skills, and that can follow them into adulthood.
+In many cases, the bully has not developed proper social skills, and that can follow them into adulthood.

 Researchers at Yale Medicine are also trying to understand bullying better.
 Some of their research supports the theory that a lack of social awareness is a trait that bullies often possess, and in many instances, they share it with their victims.

 According to researchers at Yale, you and your co-parent should not ignore bullying.
 To stop the behavior, parents must work with both the kids who are bullies and the kids who are being bullied.
 Stopbullying.gov provides this list of warning signs to look for:

 - Self-destructive behaviors such as physically harming themselves or talking about suicide